Topic "Medications" in Arabic - total 22 documentsTitle: Amoxycillin and clavulanic acid

 Title: Non steroidal anti-inflammatory drugs (NSAIDs)

 Summary: Non steroidal anti-inflammatory drugs (NSAIDs) are medicines commonly used to treat painful swollen joints.
-They are not steroids but are effective in reducing pain and stiffness.
+They are not steroids but are effective in reducing pain and tension.
 (Brand names: Brufen, Naprosyn, Voltaren, Celebrex, Naprogesic)

-Title: Patient Controlled Analgesia (PCA)
+Title: Patient controlled analgesia (PCA)